 Frequently Asked Questions About Memory Foam vs Hybrid Mattress

 Is memory foam or hybrid more comfortable?

-Where as Hybris mattresses have coils combine with a top comfort layer.
+Whereas Hybris mattresses have coils combined with a top comfort layer.
 Depending on the thickness of the top comfort layer.
 This can provide anywhere from a soft to firm feel while having added support from coils.